danberkeland/bpbvite/src/Pages/Production/_notes.md

-# BPBN Directory
+# Production Directory

 ## Files in This Directory
-File names that include "BPBN" or "BPBS" are applicable to that location.
+File names that include "BPBN" or "BPBS" apply just to that location.
 File names without either can be used for production reports at both locations.

 ### .jsx Files